melissamcewen/uniquepetz/src/color-slots.md

 <img srcset="https://cdn.glitch.com/e8c48446-7221-44a1-aabd-d809cd1d1e34%2Fmysterybrowsdach.png?v=1625266769640 2x">

 Even weirder they manifest as other colors depending on the coat.
+I believe this is due to the brown dachies have their eyebrows set to group "-1".
+When that is set, I believe that the color comes from whatever is in the base breedfile for that paritcular coat.
+For example -1 brow dachies with dalmatian coats have white brows, because the default dali has a white brow.
+The other variations have their brows in different groups as set in [Color Info Override].
+You can tell the group is -1 because you cannot paint them with the paint can.

 "Chocolate" head: same color sets, different coats